-The cooling system must be filled with a mixture of water and at least 40 % of our coolant additive G12+ or an additive with the specification TT-VW 774 f (it is dyed purple).
+The cooling system must be filled with a mixture of water and at least 40 % of our G 12+ additive or an additive with the TT-VW 774 F specification (it has a purple colour).
 This mixture provides the necessary freeze protection down to -25 °C and protects the alloy parts of the cooling system against corrosion.
 It also prevents scaling and raises the boiling point of the coolant.